ros2/rosbag2/README.md

 * [mcap](rosbag2_storage_mcap/README.md#writer-configuration)
 * [sqlite3](rosbag2_storage_sqlite3/README.md#storage-configuration-file)

-#### Snapshot mode

-The Recorder provides a "snapshot mode", enabled via `--snapshot-mode` or `StorageOptions.snapshot_mode`, which does not write messages to disk as they come in, but instead keeps an in-memory circular buffer of size `--max-cache-size`.
-This entire buffer can be dumped to disk on request, saving data only in specified circumstances such as a detected error condition or point of interest, capturing the "last N bytes" of incoming data, therefore making sure that you can trigger snapshot after the fact of the event.

-The snapshot is taken by calling the `~/snapshot` service on the recorder.
-See the later section on recording services for more information on these.

 #### Controlling recordings via services

 The rosbag2 recorder provides the following services for remote control, which can be called via `ros2 service` commandline, or from your nodes: